-(2) In 2019, the Company has entered into additional smart campus solution contracts with a number of Chinese universities/colleges, including Capital Normal University, Shougang Technician College, Beijing Institute of Technology, North China Electric Power University, University of Chinese Academy of Sciences, Beijing Advanced Technical School of Arts and Craft and China University of Mining & Technology (Beijing), etc., to provide "smart campus" solution related consulting services to them, such as internet network improvement, digital classroom solutions, and educational management system customization.
-Total value of these smart campus solution contracts was \$1,420,409.
-Some of these new smart campus contracts had been executed, completed, and accepted by these universities/ colleges and the Company recognized revenue of \$1,118,842 in 2019, while some of the contracts are still under execution with deferred contract liabilities of approximately \$0.3 million as of December 31,2019.
-Due to school closure and business disruptions derived from the COVID-19 outbreak and spread, the progress of some of these projects was delayed and the Company expects to substantially completed these projects during the summer of 2020 and generate increased revenue from this segment during the second half of fiscal year 2020 based on the progress of these "smart campus" projects.
+(2) During the six months ended June 30, 2019, the Company has entered into additional smart campus solution contracts with a larger number of Chinese universities/ colleges, including Capital Normal University, Shougang Technician College, Beijing Institute of Technology, North China Electric Power University, University of Chinese Academy of Sciences, Beijing Advanced Technical School of Arts and Craft and China University of Mining & Technology (Beijing), etc., to provide "smart campus" solution related consulting services to these universities/ colleges, such as internet network improvement, digital classroom solutions, and educational management system customization.
+Some of these new smart campus contracts have been executed, completed, and accepted by these universities/ colleges, while some of the contracts are still under execution as of June 30, 2019.
+The Company expects to generate increased revenue from this segment during the second half of fiscal year 2019 based on the progress of these "smart campus" projects.